Lingaro/magento2-module-style-guide/README.md

 ## 7. Skeleton integration

-You can automatically set up Orba Skeleton for module development.
+You can automatically set up Lingaro Skeleton for module development.
 To do so, copy `Makefile.dist` to `Makefile` and fill in `SKELETON` variable with URL to Skeleton's GIT repository.
 Then, run `make`.
 This will set up a new Skeleton project in your current root directory and copy module files to `source/packages/module-style-guide`.
 To run a project, simply run `make up`.